-Each section could have even more subsections depending on the size of your projects.
-For example, under the Audio folder you may have music, SFX, mic audio, and soundscapes.
+Each section could have even more subsections, depending on the size of your projects.
+For example, under the Audio folder, you may have music, SFX, mic audio, and soundscapes.

 External Hard Drives

 The first is to simply purchase a fast external hard drive to store your footage.
 When talking about external hard drives, the adapter is key.
 You should be using either USB 3.0 or Thunderbolt to connect your hard drive to the computer.

 I personally recommend using an external SSD that can be connected via USB 3.0.
 When picking a hard drive, you should also consider whether the external hard drive needs to be plugged into a wall or not to work.
 Typically, wall-plug-based hard drives are cheaper.
-But if you ever plan on taking your hard drive somewhere besides your editing bay, they’re a huge pain to deal with.
+But, if you ever plan on taking your hard drive somewhere besides your editing bay, they’re a huge pain to deal with.

 Allocate Your RAM

 Just because you have 32GB of RAM on your computer doesn’t mean you’re actually using all 32GB.
 Most NLEs will only default to using a few gigs of RAM at a time.
-In order to allocate more RAM for your video editing application, you will need to go to your preferences.
+In order to allocate more RAM for your video editing application, you’ll need to go to your preferences.

-Another option that is very popular among professional video editors is using a gaming mouse with programable buttons.
-The programable buttons can be used to perform basic video editing tasks like saving or undoing without having to use both of your hands.
+Another popular option among professional video editors is using a gaming mouse with programmable buttons.
+The programmable buttons can be used to perform basic video editing tasks, like saving or undoing without having to use both of your hands.

 Close Out Other Programs

-9. Color Considerations
+8. Color Considerations

-All of the major NLEs have basic color correction effects built in that make it easier than ever to perform basic color correction.
-However, you might be somewhat limited on your ability to manipulate colors if you are given a highly compressed codec.
-Keep this in mind when shooting your footage on set.
-File formats like RAW and ProRes will be easier to manipulate than h.264 and AVC-HD.
+All of the major NLEs have basic color correction effects built-in that make it easier than ever to perform basic color correction.
+However, you might be somewhat limited on your ability to manipulate colors if you are given a highly-compressed codec.
+File formats like RAW and ProRes will be easier to manipulate than H.264 and AVC-HD.